startup-cto/blog/content/writing-markdown-with-jsx.md

 - React
 - TypeScript
 - Open source
-excerpt: >
+---
 One of the reasons that React got so popular is definitively the syntax it introduced: Writing HTML-like code to declaratively describe components just feels good.
 But this brought me to the question: Why is this syntax only used for React, basically for describing HTML?
 Well, it isn't.
 ---

 One of the reasons that React got so popular is definitively the syntax it introduced: Writing HTML-like code to declaratively describe components just feels good.
 But this brought me to the question: Why is this syntax only used for React, basically for describing HTML?